Adults ¥470, age 6-12 years ¥180, under 5 years ¥80, bath towel rental ¥50

 Koenji’s Melting Pot, and a Pot to Melt In

 Add to the soothing waters of Kosugi-yu a drop of family laughter, a mellow retiree, a flock of chatty high-school students, two tipsy “salary men” and a handful of larger-than-life local personalities and you’ve got yourself the recipe for a successful and very much loved neighbourhood bathhouse.
+Established in 1933, Kosugi-yu was registered as a National Tangible Cultural Property in January 2021.

 Like the eclectic neighbourhood of Koenji it services, Kosugi-yu opens its doors to all passersby.
 Miho, the ever smiling and energetic face of the sento, welcomes you into her ‘second home’ and invites you to relinquish that piece of technology from the palm of your hand, forget about those niggling issues at the back of your mind and melt away into a steaming bath of hot water.